psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Summary of Friends Count](/static/img/friend-count-summary.jpg)
 ![Summary of Favorites Count](/static/img/favorites-count-summary.jpg)

-It’s evident that the number of followers a bot has tends to be drastically lower than the number of followers of a human.
+It is evident that the number of followers a bot has tends to be drastically lower than the number of followers of a human.
 Meanwhile, bots have a much wider spread in the number of people they follow compared to humans.
 Hence, this suggests that *humans are capable of detecting whether accounts are bots and do not follow these accounts*.
-However, noticeably the spread in favorites count between humans and bots is shockingly similar, and a bot is the sample in this dataset with the highest number of favorites.
+However, noticeably the spread in favorites count between humans and bots is shockingly similar, and the sample point with the highest number of favorites in this dataset is a bot.
 Thus, although humans might be able to tell that an account is a bot (maybe because the account has several of the same tweets), *it is more difficult to tell if a tweet is from a bot account*.

-Finally, we examined whether there are differences in the profile makeup between bot and human accounts.
-In particular, we looked at whether bots tend to have empty descriptions, locations, and/or urls compared to humans.
-We also compared if either group clearly uses the default profile image more than others.
+Finally, we examine whether there are differences in the profile makeup between bot and human accounts.
+In particular, we look at whether bots tend to have empty descriptions, locations, and/or urls compared to humans.
+We also compare if either group clearly uses the default profile image more than others.
 Below are our findings:

 ![Profile Comparison](/static/img/profile-comparison.jpg)

-As we expected, more bot profiles than human profiles are incomplete (i.e., have empty descriptions, locations, urls, or use the default profile image). *However, the differences between the two types of Twitter users is minimal across all the categories*.
+As expected, more bot profiles than human profiles are incomplete (i.e., have empty descriptions, locations, urls, or use the default profile image). *However, the differences between the two types of Twitter users is minimal across all the categories*.
 This suggests that bot algorithms are quite sophisticated today and motivates the need for more advanced techniques than simple heuristics to detect whether an account is a Twitter Bot or not.
-Thus, we present three different methods with insights in the rest of this blog post for bot detection: feature-based methods, text-based methods, and braph-based methods.
+Thus, we present three different methods with insights in the rest of this blog for bot detection: feature-based, text-based, and graph-based methods.

 **Feature-Based Method**

 Feature-based methods mainly focus on feature engineering with profile information and employing  conventional classification algorithms for bot detection.
-We used the following features from the TwiBot-20 dataset for training the models.
-Few of the features were used directly while few features were derived from the features present in the dataset.
-The following features were used directly from the dataset:
+To train the models, we use few features directly from the user profile information.
+The remaining features are derived from other features in the dataset.
+The following features are used directly from the dataset:

-- `listed_count`: The number of public lists that this user is a member of
+- `listed_count`: The number of public lists that the user is a member of
-- `followers_count`: The number of followers this account currently has
+- `followers_count`: The number of followers the account currently has
 - `statuses_count`: The number of tweets (including retweets) issued by the user
-- `friends_count`: The number of users this account is following (i.e., their “followings”)
+- `friends_count`: The number of users the account is following (i.e., their “followings”)
-- `favorites_count`: The number of tweets this user has liked in the account’s lifetime
+- `favorites_count`: The number of tweets the user has liked in the account’s lifetime
-- `verified`: When true, indicates that the user has a verified account.
+- `verified`: Indicates whether the user has a verified account or not
-- `default_profile`: When true, indicates that the user has not altered the theme or background of their user profile
+- `default_profile`: Indicates whether the user has retained the them or background of their user profile or not

-The following features were derived from other features in the dataset:
+The following features are derived from other features in the dataset:

 - `profile_image_present`: Derived from the `profile_image_url` feature which is a HTTPS-based URL pointing to the user’s profile image
 - `screen_name_length`: Length of the screen name feature which is a handle, or alias that this user identifies themselves with.
 - `screen_name_digits`: Number of digits in the screen name
-- `screen_name_entropy`: Entropy of the screen name feature.
-Entropy is a measure of the randomness of the data, which is particularly useful for detecting bots
+- `screen_name_entropy`: Entropy of the screen name feature (entropy is a measure of the randomness of the data, which is particularly useful for detecting bots)
 - `name_length`: Length of the name feature, which is the name of the user, as they’ve defined it
 - `name_digit`: Number of digits in the name
 - `name_entropy`: Entropy of the name